Updated on August 21, 2023

 How to Stop a Gambling Addiction

-There are several inpatient and outpatient treatment options available for those with compulsive gambling behaviors or gambling addiction.
-For example:
+There are inpatient and outpatient treatment programs for people with compulsive gambling behaviors.
+These treatment programs will offer behavioral or cognitive behavioral therapy

-This helps you unlearn unhealthy, irrational, or negative beliefs and learn healthy, positive alternatives.
-It also helps you learn new skills to help you avoid gambling.
+These help you unlearn unhealthy, irrational, or negative beliefs and learn healthy alternatives.
+They also help you learn new skills to avoid gambling.

 Get matched with an affordable mental health counselor